 Fundamentally, scholars believe that platform utilization and culture are co-constructed.
 While social media platforms are widely regarded as shaping culture unidirectionally, users find different ways to expand and push back against the platform’s shaping of culture (Konzinets, 2013).
 Emoticons are an excellent example.
 People began using combinations of symbols to convey different emotions (i.e. :D indicates happiness—a big, smiling grin).
 Emojis were later developed to formalize and expand these symbols—the :D becomes a 😁 (Kozinets, 2013).
 Culture and platforms co-construct one another in other meaningful, more oblique ways as well.
 While little research has been done on these less obvious co-constructions, this project delves into them as they relate to health and medicine.

 Additionally, some of the broad contours of how people interact with and develop credibility on social media have been developed.
 In general, people’s relationship to an online community depends on consumption and creation—does the participant consume a lot?
 Do they contribute a lot of content?
 How are their contributions and activity (consumption) viewed by others?
 People also take on archetypical roles online, which are somewhat unique to each community and somewhat consistent (Kozinets, 2013).
-“Lurkers” “newbies” “regulars” and “bashers” are common archetypes that are relevant to my work.
+“Lurkers,” “newbies,” “regulars,” and “bashers” are common archetypes that are relevant to my work.
 Lurkers mostly do not post, they just observe and often upvote or downvote posts.
 Regulars are common participants, newbies are new but interested, and bashers are there to put down others, often in the interests of advancing their own opinion (Kozinets, 2013).

 Finally, anonymity and moderation influence how people interact online.
 Anonymity allows people to be more open with their experiences, believing that privacy is less of a concern.
 That said, it also allows them to act without fear of ‘real-life’ retribution or consequence.
 Moderation can allow for more fruitful discussion and community-building, or it can silence people in different patterns (i.e. silencing those who disagree with the moderators) (Kozinets, 2013).
 Additionally, moderation makes research challenging, as it is unclear what has been moderated out.